Ending physical disability: Human augmentation could end physical disability in humans

 End of physical disability context

-People suffering from disabilities may benefit from technological advancements in robotics, human-assistive artificial intelligence (AI), and synthetic systems.
+People suffering from disabilities may benefit from technological advancements in robotics, human-assistive AI, and synthetic systems.
 These systems and platforms are collectively referred to as assistive technologies, which aim to replicate the function of specific human body parts so that people with physical disabilities can live with greater mobility and independence.
+The development of these technologies has opened new doors for those who face daily challenges due to their physical limitations.

 For example, an assistive robotic arm can assist a quadriplegic who uses a wheelchair.
 The robotic arm can easily be attached to an electric wheelchair and help such individuals eat, go shopping, and move around in public spaces where applicable.
-Another example is walk-assist robots or robotic trousers, which help paraplegics regain the ability to use their legs and enhance their mobility.
-These robotic devices are equipped with sensors, self-balancing features, and robotic muscles so they can provide their users with as much natural movement as possible.
+This technology is not just limited to robotic arms; there are also walk-assist robots or robotic trousers, which help paraplegics regain the ability to use their legs and enhance their mobility.
+These devices are equipped with sensors, self-balancing features, and robotic muscles so they can provide their users with as much natural movement as possible.

 Disruptive impact